 - Send the application form together with the requested documents to the Agency Opgroeien.
 You can find the contact details on the application form.

 The Agency will send you a confirmation of receipt no later than one month after receipt of the application.
 This is followed by an examination and possibly an adaptation period or an aptitude test.
 Within 4 months of the receipt of your complete application, the Agency will make a decision.

 You want to come to work temporarily in Flanders

 If you already work as a child care worker or supervisor in your country of origin and you want to work in Flanders temporarily, you have to send a written statement to the Agency Opgroeien.
-You can use the form 'verklaring tijdelijke en incidentele dienstverlening’ (statement of temporary and occasional services) (in Dutch) ((opens in new window)) for this purpose.
+You can use the form ‘verklaring tijdelijke en incidentele dienstverlening’ (statement of temporary and occasional services) (Word file) for this purpose.
 The form also lists the documents to be attached, such as proof of nationality and proof of your professional qualifications.